SueBee21/personnel-manager/README.md

     AS A business owner, I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

   ## Installation
-  THe following node dependencies are required:
+  The following node dependencies are required: console.table, inquirer, mysql
-    * console.table
-    * inquirer
-    * mysql

   ## Usage
     This application allows the user to write, save, and delete notes using a deployed website.